 Amdek Color I

 While we most closely associate Amdek with Apple, Amdek’s color monitor matches the VIC-20 better than it matches the Apple II and Apple II+.
 The white case is a nearly perfect match for the VIC-20’s case, and the black bezel is a close match for the brown-black keyboard on the VIC-20.
 And the styling is exactly right for the VIC-20.
+It doesn’t look like anything Commodore sold themselves, but it looks like 1981.
+And that’s an Amdek monitor on the C-64 box, because the 1702 didn’t exist yet.

 An Amdek Color Monitor I isn’t exactly the easiest thing to find today either, but if you want a period-correct color composite monitor for a VIC-20, it would be a good find.
+During the VIC-20’s prime, this was the color composite monitor to get.
+If I were going to keep a VIC-20 set up permanently, this is the monitor I would want to pair with it.

 The Magnavox Color Monitor 40

 While not quite as period correct as the Amdek Color Monitor I, there’s a Magnavox monitor that’s worth keeping an eye out for.
 It looks like we would have used it.
 Magnavox sold a white composite monitor it called the Color Monitor 40.
 The white case and black bezel were generic enough to look OK with any computer of the period.
 Its designers probably had the Atari XL series in mind when they designed it, but it looks fine with a VIC as well.
-By the time this monitor came out, the VIC-20 sold for $99, so I can’t imagine many people pairing a $249 monitor with a $99 computer.
+By the time this monitor came out, the VIC-20 sold for $99 or less, so I can’t imagine many people pairing a $249 monitor with a $99 computer.
 But it looks the part.
 The white case and silver badge match the VIC’s styling, and the black bezel almost matches the VIC’s very dark brown keys.

 It looks for all the world like a VIC-styled Commodore 1084.
 And that’s not far off from what it is.